mollmikey/online-chat-system/README.md

 - [ ] Clone this repo and `cd` into the new directory

+- [ ] Have a look around the code

+  Some things are in a different place than you are used to, read [Folder layout](./doc/Folders.md) for an explanation

 - [ ] Create a `.env` file in your root with your `VITE_API_HOST`

   We're going to develop against the live API so your `.env` file should look like this